dil-ddaradics/ai-sandbox/README.md

 ### Path Integration

-AI Sandbox supports two ways to access the `cc-*` commands from anywhere in your repository:
+AI Sandbox supports two ways to access the `ai-*` commands from anywhere in your repository:

 1. **With direnv** (recommended): If you have [direnv](https://direnv.net/) installed, the installation script will automatically configure `.envrc` to add the scripts to your PATH when you navigate to your repository.